dparrini/cpp-fortranformat/README.md

 #### Real numbers edit descriptors

 - Does not handle `-0.0` as expected.
-- Last digit of `Dw.d`, `Ew.d`, and `Gw.d` mantissa is truncated, where in the Fortran's implementation it is rounded.
+- Integer part of `Fw.d` is not rounded if `w=0` and its first fractional digit is equal or greater than 5.

 #### `'string'` and `nH` (Hollerith)